Summer Camp FAQ

 7. Is there a special program on the last day of the session?

 Due to the breadth and scope of our art projects, we now are unable to conduct the Family Open House on the last day of the session.
-Students will bring home all their projects on the last day of the session.
+Students will bring home all their projects on the last day of the session or as they are completed.

 8. What should I pack for my child and what should I leave home?